As wildfire season looms, these residents aren’t waiting for government help

 But that foundation is a shaky one for many residents of North Shuswap.
 Locals say evacuation orders came too late last August, as two fires merged into a single massive one.
 They also complain that after firefighters left the area, police arrived to enforce an evacuation order by blocking access, which hindered residents’ effort to continue to fight the flames.

-Employees from Captain’s Village Marina in Scotch Creek, on Lake Shuswap, made national headlines during the Bush Creek East fire for defying the provincial evacuation order, instead staying to fight the fire with about a dozen locals.
+Employees from Captain’s Village Marina in Scotch Creek, on Shuswap Lake, made national headlines during the Bush Creek East fire for defying the provincial evacuation order, instead staying to fight the fire with about a dozen locals.
 “You’re making a highly dangerous situation even more dangerous for everyone involved,” Bowinn Ma, British Columbia’s minister of emergency management, warned at the time.

 But locals are convinced the community would have faced far more damage had they left.
 “The No. 1 lesson we learned from this: Government is not there to look out for you,” says marina owner Dean Acton.
 He has invested approximately $100,000 in new firefighting gear like a dump truck, 5,000-gallon water tanks, and hoses.